Mot93/jenkins-container-build/README.md

 The only pre requisite is to have the jenkins war of your choosing.

 ## Note
+* The home folder of jenkins is set to /var/lib/jenkins
-At this [link](https://www.jenkins.io/doc/book/installing/initial-settings/) is possible to find different configuration for the war.
+* At this [link](https://www.jenkins.io/doc/book/installing/initial-settings/) is possible to find different configuration for the war.